dalihub/dali-toolkit/automated-tests/README.md

 Testing on target
 =================

-To build for target, first build and install dali-core, dali-adaptor and dali-toolkit, then build dali-capi without --keep-packs option.
+To build for target, first build and install dali-core, dali-adaptor and dali-toolkit.

 You will need to install libconfig-tiny-perl: